surma/surma.dev/content/things/streams-for-reactive-programming.md

   );
 ```

+ows uses `ReadableStream` as its basic type for observables, which means ows doesn't have to bundle that part.
+It’s already on the platform.
+The entire ows library currently weighs in at 2KiB after brotli.
+More on file size later, tho.

+With all of this in place, ows seems to be able to keep up with RxJS, at least as far as syntax goes.

-## Streams vs. Observables
+## Subscribers

-These examples above _look_ like equivalent code.
-But do they actually behave the same or is there a difference between observables and streams?
+The examples above _look_ like equivalent code, but do they actually behave the same?
+I already hinted at the fact that there are difference between these two models, and one of them lies in the way they handle “subscribers”.

+### Push vs. pull

+When it comes to modelling data sources and data sinks, there’s a common dichotomy of “push” vs. “pull”.
+In the simplest terms: In the push model, the data source let’s sinks know when there is new data to consume.
+In a pull model, the sinks let the sources know when they are ready to consume more data.

+One of the nice aspects of the pull model is the sinks’ ability to communicate with a source.
+Either to request more data, but also to signal “back pressure”, which the source could react to by, for example, stopping to generate more data until the sink has worked through the backlog.

 Here is one example where two seemingly equivalent programs behave differently:

 ```js
 import { Observable } from "rxjs";